MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Use commas to separate multiple IP addresses or IP address ranges.
 Verify there are no overlapping IP addresses and ensure IP ranges use Classless Inter-Domain Routing (CIDR) notation.
 For example, 172.16.0.0, 192.168.1.0/27.

-Note:
+> [!NOTE]
-The IPAddressAllowList parameter only lets administrators set IP addresses or ranges that are recognized as trusted.
+> The IPAddressAllowList parameter only lets administrators set IP addresses or ranges that are recognized as trusted.
 To only grant access from these IP addresses or ranges, set the IPAddressEnforcement parameter to $true.

 ```yaml